Thug-Lyfe/DBFinalAssignmentAllCodeGroupSix/README.md

 This markdown file covers our implementation of the Gutenberg project, where we provide users the ability to query a collection of about 35.000 E-books from the Project Gutenberg in a number of interesting ways.

-The repository, in which this resides, is organized in the following way:
+The repository, in which this markdown file resides, is organized in the following way:

 | file name         | Description |
 |-------------------|-------------|